Hartvi/Detectron2-mobilenet/README.md

 ### Short demo (in folder A):

-(Not sure if it works exactly this way)
+(Not sure if the import can be made to work this way)
 ```
 from detectron2 import andrej_logic